This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Here’s what you’ll need to whip up this recipe:

-- Fresh peaches – No need to peel them but do wash well.
+- Peaches – The riper the better.
+If they aren’t very ripe, you might need to add a little more maple syrup.
+No need to peel them but do wash well.
 The peel adds a little more nutrition and it softens a lot during cooking.
 You can use frozen if you let them thaw enough to chop them up.

-Video: How to Make Steel Cut Oats in the Instant Pot
+How to Make Peaches and Cream Steel Cut Oats

 Toast the Steel Cut Oats (Optional)

-Toasting the steel cut oats at the get-go isn’t a necessity, but it gives them a nutty flavor that sets them apart from other types of oats.
-I really like it this way!
+Toasting the steel cut oats gives them a nutty flavor that sets them apart from other types of oats.

 When the butter has melted, add the oats and cook, stirring often, for about 5 minutes, until fragrant.
 I LOVE this smell.